The Ultimate Guide to All Things Pumpkin in Durham

 Namu | 5240 Durham-Chapel Hill Blvd

 The cafe program at Namu does not disappoint, as much as its back patio escape amid a bamboo forest delights.
-Their fall spice latte is reminiscent of a season changing with pie spice, clove, cinnamon, and nutmeg to keep you warm.
+Their fall spice latte is reminiscent of the seasons changing with pie spice, clove, cinnamon and nutmeg to keep you warm.

 Oak House | 126 W. Main St.

 Are you ready for some pumpkin pie in a glass?
-If you said yes, then you have to try the seasonal drinks at the Oak House!
+If you said yes, you must try the seasonal drinks at the Oak House.
 The Oak House has fall-themed coffee drinks and beers.

 Where to enjoy a sweet pumpkin treat